Skip to content

 To work out any of our dehumidifiers running costs per hour simply divide the rate of electricity per unit by kWh (1000 watts per hour) and multiply that by the model's rated power input which can be found in the products description/specifications.

-In the below example we are using the Ausclimate NWT Compact 12L.
+In the below example we are using the Ausclimate Compact 12L.

 It’s power input is 195w.
 The average cost of electricity at the time of writing is 34 Cents per unit.
 This is how the formula looks.
 34Cents/1000 (1kWh) x 195w = 6.63 Cents per hour.